此網頁需要支援 JavaScript 才能正確運行,請先至你的瀏覽器設定中開啟 JavaScript。

 In September 2023, the Ministry of Education hosted the 'UK-Taiwan Technological and Vocational Education Workshop' in London.
 Attendees included representatives from 12 Taiwanese universities of science and technology, as well as representatives from the UK government and British professional and technical universities.

-The Cultural Division at the TRO and the Ministry of Culture, Taiwan have partnered with organisations to host performances and exhibitions comprising of a wide range of disciplines to showcase Taiwanese talent, artists and events.
-These include the Hayward Gallery at Southbank, Liverpool Biennial, King’s College London, London Craft Week, Glastonbury Festival, Tate Modern, Whitechapel Gallery, Barbican Centre, London Design Biennale, Sadler’s Wells, The Place, Edinburgh Fringe, and many more.
-In addition to these exchanges, the quality and calibre of Taiwanese cultural content have been widely recognised by British audiences and critics.
-For example, the Taiwanese author Wu Ming-Yi's book “The Stolen Bicycle” was long-listed in the Booker International Prize in 2018, while Taiwan’s Cloud Gate Dance Theatre was named the Outstanding Company at the 19th National Dance Awards in 2019.
+The UK also continues to host many of Taiwan’s top artists and creative professionals, presenting British audiences with the best cultural content from Taiwan.
+The Cultural Division at the Taipei Representative Office in the UK and Taiwan’s Ministry of Culture have partnered with organisations to host performances and exhibitions across a wide range of disciplines to showcase Taiwanese talent.
+Institutions and events that have hosted Taiwanese artists include the Coronet Theatre, the Hayward Gallery at the Southbank Centre, Liverpool Biennial, King’s College London, London Craft Week, Glastonbury Festival, Tate Modern, the Whitechapel Gallery, the Barbican Centre, the London Design Biennale, Sadler’s Wells, The Place, the Edinburgh Festival Fringe, and more.
+These collaborations have received high praise from British audiences and critics.
+Notable achievements include Taiwanese author Wu Ming-Yi's book “The Stolen Bicycle” being long-listed for the Booker International Prize in 2018 and Cloud Gate Dance Theatre being named Outstanding Company at the 19th National Dance Awards in 2019.

-In the field of design, the Taiwan Pavilion: ‘Visible Shop’ at the London Design Biennale (1-25 June, 2023) was awarded the Best Design Medal for the most exceptional design.
-Furthermore, in September 2023, many talented Taiwanese designers took part in London Fashion Week, bringing Taiwan’s outstanding creativity to a more varied audience in several iconic venues across London.
-For instance, two of the most prominent examples are Cludia Wang, who showcased her works at Tate Modern, and Apujan, an already established Taiwanese designer based in London, who showed his designs at Somerset House.
+In design, the Taiwan Pavilion: ‘Visible Shop’ was awarded the Best Design Medal at the 2023 London Design Biennale.
+In September 2023, many talented Taiwanese designers took part in London Fashion Week, bringing Taiwan’s outstanding creativity to varied audiences at several iconic venues across London.
+Two of the most prominent examples are Claudia Wang, whose works were shown at Tate Modern, and Apujan, a Taiwanese designer based in London, who displayed his designs at Somerset House.
+Apujan also participated in London Fashion Week 2024 under his own brand.
+His designs were widely praised in the fashion media and featured in Forbes magazine.

 Since 1999, Taiwan’s National Science Council (NSC) has signed Memorandums of Understanding (MoUs) with the Royal Society, British Academy, Royal Society of Edinburgh, Engineering and Physical Sciences Research Council, Arts and Humanities Research Council, Biotechnology and Biological Sciences Research Council, Natural Environment Research Council, Economic and Social Research Council and the British Office Taipei.
 Under these MoUs, at least 40 cooperative projects per year are sponsored to support high-level official visits, academic exchanges, joint research, bilateral workshops, etc.